hyperledger-archives/sawtooth-core/docs/source/tutorial.rst

 =========================

-If the VM needs to be reset for any reason, it can be returned to the default state by running the following commands from the sawtooth-dev-tools directory on the host:
+If the VM needs to be reset for any reason, it can be returned to the default state by running the following commands from the sawtooth-core/tools directory on the host:

 .. code-block:: console